I Always Wanted to Say That

-- Haruka in The Secret Of Haruka Nogizaka has a moment of this when she uses the fact she's cosplayed as Shana to do the "Shut up!
+- Haruka in Nogizaka Haruka no Himitsu has a moment of this when she uses the fact she's cosplayed as Shana to do the "Shut up!
 Shut up!
 Shut up!" catchprase.

 - Yumeji in Yumekui Merry takes a slash from a sword while in a dream for Merry saying "As a guy...it was a situation I wanted to try doing once."

 - Dominion Tank Police.
 Da Chief does the "Go ahead, make my day!" line, and when his men congratulate him on being just like Dirty Harry, admits he always wanted to say that.

 - In the opening of the 6th episode of Persona 4: The Animation, Igor is not in the Velvet Room so Margaret says "Welcome to the Velvet Room" in his place and then invokes this trope.